 Delta Business Class vs. United Business Class

 We’ll start with a Business Class comparison, since that’s where the majority of you will end up quickly (and for a much longer period of time).
-For Business Class, United takes the slight edge based on some of the key features important to business flyers.
+United takes the slight edge here based on some of the key features important to business flyers.

-In 2016, Delta announced its Delta One suites would feature suites with fully closed off doors with bedding from Westin and an oversized duvet.
+In 2016, to much fanfare, Delta announced its Delta One suites would feature suites with fully closed off doors with bedding from Westin and an oversized duvet.
 The duvet has two options: a high-quality blanket and down-alternative pillow.
-The Delta One suite may be the best in its class, but only 20% of Delta flights currently feature this suite.
+There’s no debate from us that the Delta One suite is the best in its class, but only 20% of Delta flights currently feature this suite.

 United recently announced its refurbishment of its business class cabins and is moving toward a single uniform Business Class Product called Polaris.
 Polaris is currently in the midst of being rolled out, and as of publication, 36% of United planes have been outfitted with the new Polaris cabins.
 Polaris cabins feature bedding from Saks Fifth Avenue with a choice of two different blankets: a quilted duvet and a lighter throw blanket.